actions-betaon/yq-yaml-parser/README.md

 ## Input - Filtering keys

-The input *filtering-keys* can be used to filter the outputs using four methods:
+The input _filtering-keys_ can be used to filter the outputs using four methods:

-* Filter by keys
+- Filter by keys
-* Exclude by keys
+- Exclude by keys
-* Filter by keys regex
+- Filter by regular expression
-* Exclude by keys regex
+- Exclude by regular expression

 ### Filter by keys